helderdiin/reachjs/README.en-us.md

 The users will be able to easily find the pages from your application using only the keyboard.

-ReachJS works basically as a search tool for the user (such as Windows' Search or MacOS' Spotlight), using the data that are passed at the library initialization.
+ReachJS works basically as a search tool for the user (such as Windows' Search or MacOS' Spotlight), using the data that is passed at the library initialization.

 See some examples: